Welcome to today's edition of the Rush 24-7 podcast.

 I mean, Williams was otherwise being somewhat favorably disposed to the war effort.

-Remember, this is in the early days, 2003, this is before the Democrats and the media decided they were going to try to destroy it and achieve defeat.
+This is before the Democrats and the media decided they were going to try to destroy it and achieve defeat for us and the Bush administration.

-For us and the Bush administration is back in the heady days.
+It was back in the heady days.

-War on terror, yeah, man, going off to war.
+Yeah, man, going off to war.

-This is all before the big shift to destroy Bush, destroy the war, uh, even try to secure defeat.
+This is all before the big shift to destroy Bush, destroy the war, even try to secure defeat.

 And maybe the military is being self-protective.